Back to National Guide

 In South Australia, a Building Work Contractor's Licence is required for structural building work.
 The licence is issued by Consumer and Business Services (CBS).
 Verify a contractor's licence through the CBS licence search.

-• Current SA Building Work Contractor's Licence number (verify it online)
+• Provide their current SA Building Work Contractor's Licence number (verify it online before signing)

-• A written quote specifying scope, stump material, and whether engineering is included
+• Give a written quote specifying scope, stump material, bearer/joist species and grade, and engineering scope

 How We Calculate